yurivin/notary/bootstrap/ReadMe.md

 ## API documentation
 'http://localhost:8080/v2/api-docs'
-In Firefox json is more redable, so try to use it.
+In Firefox json is more readable, so try to use it.